20th Century Revivals 1910-1940

 1519 The Swiss Reformation began with the sermons of Ulrich Zwingli

-1522 Anabaptist movement begins in Germany
+1522 Anabaptist movement began in Germany

 1524-1555 Hugh Latimer.
 Early English Reformer.
 At times, Latimer preached in the open-air to 6,000 people at a time.
 An entry in the records of St Margaret’s Church, Westminster, where one shilling and sixpence was expended ‘for mending diverse pews that were broken when Doctor Latimer did preach’, presumably as a result of the great numbers crowding into the building to hear this great Reformer.